Scott-Yuk/Scott-Yuk.github.io/essays/final-project-idea.md

 ## Mockup page

--Landing page
+- Landing page
--Home page
+- Home page
--Calendar Page
+- Calendar Page
--Admin page
+- Admin page
--Workout page
+- Workout page
--Workout session page
+- Workout session page
--User list page
+- User list page
--Confirmation page
+- Confirmation page

 ## Use Case

--New user creates a profile
+- New user creates a profile
--User visits tutorial page
+- User visits tutorial page
--User goes to workout page
+- User goes to workout page
--Users can then pick a date and time on the calendar page -User then can create a workout session page.
-Can be public or private -User waits for responses
+- Users can then pick a date and time on the calendar page
+- User then can create a workout session page.
+Can be public or private
+- User waits for responses

 ## Beyond the Basics

--Implament a text message interface
+- Implament a text message interface
--Implament a "I'm feeling lucky button" where the user is given a random public session suggection for a given time -When creating a workout session the creator has an option to make it public or private, allowing them to choose who can see it or not
+- Implament a "I'm feeling lucky button" where the user is given a random public session suggection for a given time
+- When creating a workout session the creator has an option to make it public or private, allowing them to choose who can see it or not